| | | | |

 Savory, creamy, salty, and buttery, Southern cafeteria noodles are a simple, comforting dish that has been served in Southern school cafeterias and cafeteria-style restaurants for decades.

-This version brings that nostalgic flavor home with just a handful of pantry staples.
-It’s a quick one-pot side dish that pairs beautifully with roasted chicken, meatloaf, pork chops, or holiday turkey, but it also works as a no-fuss main dish when you want something cozy and satisfying.
-Whether you grew up eating them or are discovering the recipe for the first time, Southern cafeteria noodles deliver the kind of comfort that never goes out of style.
-Best of all, they come together in one pot with minimal effort and maximum comfort.
+This version brings that nostalgic flavor with just a handful of pantry staples.
+It’s a quick one-pot side dish that pairs beautifully with roasted chicken, meatloaf, pork chops, or holiday turkey, but it also works as a fuss-free main dish when you want something cozy and satisfying.
+Southern cafeteria noodles are the ultimate low-effort, high-reward comfort food.
+Whether they’re a new discovery or a nostalgic staple, you can whip up this timeless dish in a single pot with ease.

 What You’ll Like About This Recipe